Who knew there were so many fun and unique things to do in Cleveland, Ohio?! Turns out, this underrated city has a lot to offer.

 Trust me, once you read through my list of fun things to do in Cleveland, you’re going to want to book a ticket there yourself to see what all the fuss is about!

 For a bit of luxury, stay right in the middle of downtown Cleveland at the Kimpton Schofield Hotel.
 It’s in a red brick historic building that the hotel has been renovated to look like it did in 1902.
 The rooms are so lovely, and I love that they have full-sized shampoo, conditioner, and body wash bottles in their shower instead of the miniatures!
 If you want free-wifi, you can sign up to the IHG rewards program.

 Location-wise, the hotel is close to just about everything in downtown Cleveland.
 If you’re a baseball fan, it’s only 4-minutes by foot from Progressive Field.
 We spent our whole first day just walking since everything was so close.
 Book here

 All the locals we met commented on how unpredictable Cleveland’s weather can be.
 We fully expected to be there in the middle of a rainstorm, but it only started to drizzle a bit as we were leaving!
 Just pack for the season as Cleveland and Ohio experience all four.
 We were there in the middle of July and wore skirts and dresses.
 We were fine in the normal humidity, though it did get a little chilly when it finally rained.

 If you’re flying, you most likely will fly into the Cleveland Hopkins International Airport (CLE).
-It’s not super close to downtown Cleveland, so you’ll most likely want to get a Lyft if you’re not renting a car.
+It’s not super close to downtown Cleveland, so you’ll most likely want to get a Lyft or book an airport transfer ahead of time if you’re not renting a car.